xianjiuqi/savn_online/README.md

 The above `data` only allows for inferencing.
 If you want to train and evaluate the models, please refer to "Train and Evaluate" section below.

 ### See a quick demo on jupyter notebook.
-After set-up, in command line, run `jupyter notebook` Open `online.ipynb` and run all the cells.
+- After set-up, in command line, run `jupyter notebook`
+- Open `online.ipynb` and run all the cells.
 On local machine, a display window will pop up, showing the scene viewed by agent.

 ### Experiment with our Gym-like API calls
+- Please refer to README_DOCUMENTATION
-Open `test_import_online.ipynb`
+- Open `test_import_online.ipynb`

 ## Setup Docker on AWS
 If you just want to see how the models perform in a live Ai2thor environment, using docker on AWS is not recommended, because there is not visual display for the scenes.
 However, it is still doable.